 0808 280 8098 | 0121 630 2115 info@training4employment.co.uk

 Your CV can hold a lot of weight.
 For just a piece of paper, it can make the difference between landing an interview or not.
-A good one can get you considered for jobs way beyond your experience.
+A good one, built with the right CV building blocks, can get you considered for jobs way beyond your experience.
 Bad ones can slam hundreds of doors in your face without you knowing.

 Needless to say, getting it right is important.

-So we’ve compiled some CV essentials.
-Every sector requires some tweaks here and there, which you’ll have to discover on your own (in fact, you should always alter your CV to your chosen job application, as an all-purpose one is likely to be too generic), but for the most part these are the basics you’ll need to cover.
+So we’ve compiled some CV building blocks essentials.
+Every sector requires some tweaks here and there, which you’ll have to identify on your own (in fact, you should always alter your CV to your chosen job application, as an all-purpose one is likely to be too generic), but for the most part these are the basics you’ll need to cover.

 Paperwork